Apply for this licence

 Fines and penalties

-You are committing an offence and may be fined up to £5,000 if you produce, hold or remove hazardous waste from premises that are neither registered nor exempt.
+You can be fined up to £5,000 if you produce, hold or remove hazardous waste from premises that aren’t registered or exempt.